pivot-access-ltd/bma-offline-docs/src/machines.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/f/f398c9ed670af8c0886ccc1ed8bf586e3faf1e53.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/f/f398c9ed670af8c0886ccc1ed8bf586e3faf1e53.png"></a>
 rad-end

-rad-begin /deb/2.9/ui
+rad-begin /deb/2.9/ui /deb/3.0/ui /snap/2.9/ui /snap/3.0/ui
 The rest of the cards on the Machine summary are either self-explanatory, or they're covered in the sections below.
 The main point is this: You can see that nearly everything about machines takes place within the main menu's "Machines" option.
-Incidentally, you can learn more about testing by visiting the [Hardware testing](/t/hardware-testing/2681) page. rad-end

-rad-begin /deb/3.0/ui
-The rest of the cards on the Machine summary are either self-explanatory, or they're covered in the sections below.
-The main point is this: You can see that nearly everything about machines takes place within the main menu's "Machines" option.
-Incidentally, you can learn more about testing by visiting the [Hardware testing](/t/hardware-testing/3844) page. rad-end

-rad-begin /snap/2.9/ui
-The rest of the cards on the Machine summary are either self-explanatory, or they're covered in the sections below.
-The main point is this: You can see that nearly everything about machines takes place within the main menu's "Machines" option.
-Incidentally, you can learn more about testing by visiting the [Hardware testing](/t/hardware-testing/2675) page. rad-end

-rad-begin /snap/3.0/ui
-The rest of the cards on the Machine summary are either self-explanatory, or they're covered in the sections below.
-The main point is this: You can see that nearly everything about machines takes place within the main menu's "Machines" option.
-Incidentally, you can learn more about testing by visiting the [Hardware testing](/t/hardware-testing/3942) page. rad-end
+Incidentally, you can learn more about testing by visiting the [Hardware testing](/t/hardware-testing/nnnn) page. rad-end

 rad-begin /snap/3.0/ui /deb/3.0/ui /snap/3.0/cli /deb/3.0/cli